VIVIEN-LEIGH.INFO

 Choreography: Philip Buchel

-Opened: London, October 18, 1938; New York, February 15, 1940
+Opened: October 18, 1938 in London, UK; February 15, 1940 in New York, USA

-Starring: Charles Laughton (Charles Staggers), Rex Harrison (Harley Prentiss), Vivien Leigh (as Liberty or Libby), Larry Adler (as Constantine Dan), Tyrone Guthrie (as Gentry), Maire O'Neill (Mrs. Such), Gus McNaughton (Arthur Smith), Polly Ward (as Frankie), Basil Gill (Magistrate), Helen Haye (as Selina), David Burns (as Hackett), Phyllis Stanley (as Della), Edward Lexy (Mr. Such), Clare Greet (Old Maud), Alf Goddard (as Doggie)
+Starring: Charles Laughton (Charles Staggers), Rex Harrison (Harley Prentiss), Vivien Leigh (Liberty or Libby), Larry Adler (as Constantine Dan), Tyrone Guthrie (as Gentry), Maire O'Neill (Mrs. Such), Gus McNaughton (Arthur Smith), Polly Ward (as Frankie), Basil Gill (Magistrate), Helen Haye (as Selina), David Burns (as Hackett), Phyllis Stanley (as Della), Edward Lexy (Mr. Such), Clare Greet (Old Maud), Alf Goddard (as Doggie)

 Larry Adler (he'd been asked to be a musical director for the whole picture, but Vall Parnell, the impresario, wouldn't release him from his touring engagements) said about Vivien Leigh: